Trenton Central High School: Academics

 Trenton Central High School is divided into Small Learning Communities (SLCs) that span across three separate sites throughout the city of Trenton.
-The Chambers Campus, located on Chambers Street, houses five communities: Applied Science and Engineering, Media Technology, Performing Arts, Hotel, Restaurant and Tourism, and Business, Computer, Technology Design.
+The Chambers Campus, located on Chambers Street, houses five communities: Science, Technology, Engineering, and Mathematics (STEM), Visual and Performing Arts (VPA), Restaurant and Business (R&B), School of Communications, and Health Professions.
 The North Campus is located on N. Clinton Avenue and is home to the Medical Arts community.
 The West Campus sits on West State Street in the building that was formerly the home of the Arthur J. Holland Middle School.
 Three communities reside there: Law and Justice, Renaissance, and Business and Finance.